Akhtar-Farhan/Double-Perovskites-ML/README.md

 - `Double_Perovskites.ipynb`
   → Google Colab notebook for data extraction and preprocessing

-- `requirements.txt`
-  → Python dependencies required to run the code
+  → Python dependencies required to run the code are all included.

 ---